uk-gov-mirror/defra.rod-catch-returns-frontend/README.md

 Users are asked to submit details of the fish they caught (species, weight, number etc) and where they caught them.

 ## To build
-Vresion 8.9.1 or above of Node.js is required to run the service
+Version 14 or above of Node.js is required to run the service.
 ```
 npm install
 npm run build